kadyrovba1/custom_fw/README.md

-# This is python web application using uWSGI interface
+# This is python web application that uses uWSGI

 ### Create .env file and enter these variables.